About

 Artist Bio

 Jules Koreman is a born and raised Chicagoan.
-They are a sculptor based in Hyde Park and are influenced by the construction skills they learned while helping their parents rehab their childhood home.
-They are interested in generating modular, rearrangeable sculptures that question the stability of architectural forms, bodies and memory.
+They are a sculptor based in Bridgeport and are influenced by the construction skills they learned while helping their parents rehab their childhood home.
+They work as an IASTE Local 2 Stagehand and Fabricator, making theater sets and amusement park features.
 For fun, Jules likes to garden on their balcony, ride in the passenger seat on road trips, and collect rocks on Loyola Beach.

-Jules recently completed their MFA at the University of Chicago and received a BA in Studio Art and Chemistry from Kalamazoo College.
-Their work has been exhibited at Hyde Park Art Center, South Shore Cultural Center, New York Arts Program, and Stay Home Gallery.
+Jules completed their MFA at the University of Chicago and received a BA in Studio Art and Chemistry from Kalamazoo College.
+Their work has been exhibited at Hyde Park Art Center, ARTRUSS, EXPO CHICAGO, and South Shore Cultural Center.
 They have attended ACRE Residency, Bridge Program Residency at Hyde Park Art Center, and Field/Work Residency at Chicago Artists Coalition.
-Their curational projects include: “It Be Like That Sometimes” at Hyde Park Art Center and “TBD… Nevermind” at Kalamazoo College Light Fine Arts gallery.
+They have worked as summer staff and served on the wood shop committee at ACRE residency since 2023.